Eunice Yung: Personal life

 Yung is an avid gamer, describing herself as a "tech girl".

 Yung married Derek Yuen Mi-chang, the policy director of New People's Party, in August 2018.
 Mimi and Erica Yuen, executive directors of Mi Ming Mart, are Yung's sisters-in-law.
 Erica is also the former chairwoman of People Power, a pro-democracy political party and a candidate for the 2016 Legislative Council election.
-Yuen has declared broke off relationship with her former father-in-law Elmer Yuen after he has wanted by police for national security offences.

 In September 2018, she announced that she was four months pregnant.
 Her daughter was born 23 January 2019, making Yung the first sitting Hong Kong legislator to give birth.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Yung attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
-Yung was warned by Legislative Council president Andrew Leung to not attend any meetings until after finishing her last mandatory Covid-19 test on 22 January 2022.
+Yung was warned by Legislative Council president Andrew Leung to not attend any meetings until after finishing her last mandatory COVID-19 test on 22 January 2022.
 However, she decided to attend the meeting on 19 January 2022, against Leung's orders.

-In July 2023, her home was searched by the Hong Kong national security police.
+In July 2023, her father-in-law Elmer Yuen was placed on the list of wanted persons by the National Security Department of the police force for national security offences.
+Yung's home was then searched by the national security police.
+Yuen declared breaking off relationship with her "former" father-in-law Elmer Yuen, but she said she would not divorce with Derek Yuen.